-First of all you can always flight into town to pick up your puppy from us.
-We can meet with you at the AirPort and hand you the puppy there for free. please contact the airline to learn regulation surrounding your ability/requirements to flight with your puppy in cabin. (it’s a pretty simple process in our experience )
+First of all, you can always fly into town to pick up your puppy from us.
+We can meet with you at the Airport and hand you the puppy there for free. please contact the airline to learn regulations surrounding your ability/requirements to fly with your puppy in the cabin. (it’s a pretty simple process in our experience )

 -The plane ticket

 Final payment is due at the time we meet with you and give you your puppy.